-Mark DeLoura currently serves in the White House Office of Science and Technology Policy (OSTP) as Senior Advisor for Digital Media.
-Prior to joining OSTP, he worked nearly twenty years in the game industry, holding strategic, business, and technology leadership positions at Sony, Nintendo, Google, Ubisoft, and THQ.
+Mark DeLoura is an engineer and game developer who worked as Senior Advisor for Digital Media in the Obama White House.
+Prior to joining the administration, Mark worked nearly twenty years in the game industry, holding strategic, business, and technology leadership positions at companies like Sony, Nintendo, Google, Ubisoft, and THQ.

-As a passionate proponent for making game development more accessible and a valuable tool for education and expression, Mark has cultivated a broad perspective on the game industry, having worked at publishers, developers, platform holders, and as a journalist.
+As a passionate proponent for making computer science and game development more accessible, Mark has cultivated a broad perspective, working for the government, for publishers, developers, platform holders, and as a journalist.
 His Game Programming Gems series of technical books, former role as editor-in-chief of Game Developer magazine, and presentations around the globe have introduced many aspiring developers to the joy of creating games.

 There were hundreds of politically-themed games created for 2012's U.S. presidential campaign season.
 Which should you play while watching the results roll in on November 6?

 Game developer related portions of the Google I/O 2010 Day 1 keynote, including information on Unity, Native Client, and the Chrome Web Store.